Paraphraser/ssh-certificates/README.md

 <a name="termiusHint"></a>
 ## Termius hint

-If you use the excellent [Termius](https://termius.com) application, you can deploy your *SSH&nbsp;user* private key and certificate into the Termius' keychain.
+If you use the excellent [Termius](https://termius.com) application, you can deploy your *SSH&nbsp;user* private key and certificate into the Termius keychain.

 Here's a how-to if you are using a macOS host plus Termius running on an iOS device, where Apple's [Universal Clipboard](https://support.apple.com/en-us/102430) is available: